 Window on the Waterfront Park

-At this 30-acre park along the Macatawa River, you’ll see thousands of tulips as you utilize the walking and bike paths.
+At this 30-acre park along the Macatawa River, you can see thousands of tulips as you use the walking and bike paths.

 Tulip Lanes